RoboPhred/discrelog/src/services/simulator/node-types/README.md

 setting a new transition to the pin will cancel and re-schedule the transition.

 A pin cannot be changed in the same tick that requests a change.
 Attempts to do so will schedule the change on the next tick.
+The one exception to the above is when a node is first created.
+The first time evolve is called on a newly created node, all transitions will immediately be applied.
+This is to prevent inconsistent states that will cause the circuit to function differently depending on the order of node creation.

 ## Visual Appearance